renspringlea/ryba.ren/index.markdown

 {%   assign lifePerc = lifeProp | times: 100  %}
 {%   assign lifePercRound = lifePerc | round  %}

-*she/her or they/them*
+*she/her*

-My work focuses on animal advocacy.
-I have been deeply involved in numerous fish welfare projects in particular.
+My work focuses on animal advocacy, and I have been deeply involved in numerous fish welfare projects in particular.
 I worked at Animal Ask from 2021 to 2025, and I'm now an independent contractor.
-I like researching things, planning things, and organising things.
+My scientific expertise includes economics, environmental science, fish biology, and statistics/data analysis.
+I also really enjoy helping projects run smoothly through operations, administration, and automation.

+Outside of work, my special interests include women's soccer, space exploration, and tattoos.
+I like thinking about politics, history, and social justice.
 I'm the proud parent of two special-needs rescue dogs.

-I have experience in ecology, fisheries science, and statistics from my time in academia and government.
-I enjoy thinking about politics and social justice.
-I like soccer!

 * Proudly transgender and autistic
 * Kaurna land (South Australia)